Come to Daddy: A Virgin Prunes primer

 “Like a crazy singer in a band that’s lost the words.”

-The main reason for this gross miscarriage of cultural justice is simply because their albums were extremely difficult to find until seven years ago.
+The main reason for this gross miscarriage of cultural justice is simply because their albums were extremely difficult to find until the mid aughts.
 Unless you bought the expensive limited edition import vinyl pressed in France and Italy when they actually came out in the early to mid-80s, you were pretty much shut out of enjoying the din glorious of the Virgin Prunes.
 You probably weren’t going to encounter much, if anything, of the Virgin Prunes’ output in a used record store, either.
 People who owned those albums, even those who slimmed their record collections down considerably over the years (like me) held onto them.
 They were not common on Limewire or Napster.
 Not only were they rare and coveted albums, they were glossy, darkly glamorous and obscenely weird objects d’art in their own right.

-Another excuse that they’re still so unknown and underground after 30 years have passed is that their work is simply not for everyone.
+Another excuse that they’re still so unknown and underground after so many years have passed is that their work is simply not for everyone.
 Motherfuckers are evil sounding.
 If you don’t like an evil-sounding racket, get back to your Carpenter’s albums—quick—and just keep moving.
 These guys might damage you for life.
-If Satan himself had a band, they would sound like the Virgin Prunes.

 “Mirror, mirror on the wall.
 Mirror, mirror, I’ve seen it all…”